Skip to main content

 Tighter rate-card adherence

-Elimination of re-orders and “missing” equipment
+Fewer re-orders and missing equipment events

-Every install crew followed the same workflow — regardless of location, manager, or urgency.
+Every install crew followed the same workflow regardless of location, manager, or urgency.